FlorianBx/portfolioV3/src/posts/2025-06-11-debugging-like-a-pro-with-chrome-devtools.md

 date: 2025-06-11
 ---

-# Debugging Like a Pro with Chrome DevTools (and a Smile)

 If you’re building for the web, **Chrome DevTools** is your best friend.
 Whether you’re poking around the DOM, chasing a sneaky JavaScript bug, or just wondering why your API call is sulking, here’s the chill, passionate guide you wish you’d read sooner.

 ---